diegopacheco/fixing-monoliths-book/README.md

 # fixing-monoliths-book

-This is the Code repository for Fixing Monoliths book.
+This is the Code repository for the Fixing Monoliths book.

 ### About the author

-Diego Pacheco(https://diegopacheco.github.io/) is an experienced Software Architect, DevOps practitioner, Agile Coach with more than +20 years of solid experience.
+Diego Pacheco(https://diegopacheco.github.io/) is an experienced Software Architect, DevOps practitioner, and Agile Coach with more than +20 years of solid experience.
 He has led architecture teams using Open Source solutions such as Java, Scala, Rust, Go, AWS Cloud, GCP, Akka, Cassandra, Redis, ActiveMQ, Spring, Sring Boot, NetflixOSS Stack: Simian Army, RxJava, Karyon, Dynomite, Eureka, and Ribbon on Big Customers in Brazil, London, Barcelona, India, and the USA(Silicon Valley and Mid-west).
 Diego has a passion for functional programming and is currently working as a Principal Software Architect with AWS, Kubernetes/EKS, Rust, Scala/Akka, and NetflixOSS.
-During his free time he enjoys playing guitar, gaming, and blogging.
+During his free time, he enjoys playing guitar, gaming, and blogging.
 You can check out his blog http://diego-pacheco.blogspot.com.br/.

 <table>
 <tr>